 John Charles Fenton, 15, a Shoemaker’s Apprentice, born Ipswich.

 Harry was 19 years old, a Soldier ranked Gunner in the 178th Battery, Royal Field Artillery.

 Harry was 29 years old, married, and a Soldier ranked Bombardier, occupation Saddler in the XI Ammunition Column.

 In 1904, Farnham, Surrey, Harry married Fanny Smith, born 1881, Wisbech, Cambridgeshire.

 On the 1911 census, Fanny Fenton was 28 years old and living in the married quarters, India.

-Harry is also remembered on Holy Trinity Church Memorial, Ipswich.
+Harry is also remembered on the war memorial at Holy Trinity Church, Ipswich.